Installer's Toolbox #1 — S&G Wire Cutter/Stripper Tool

 There's more than one way to skin a cat.
 At least that's what they tell me.
 I'm just going to take their word for that, but I know from experience that there's more than one way to strip a wire.

-Then there's the worst way — use your teeth.
+- Then there's the worst way — use your teeth.
 On second thought, just don’t.
-Seriously.
-Take my word for it….

 Like, for example, this Wire Cutter/Stripper Tool from S&G. When it comes to quick, neat, and safe wire trimming, I’ve never used anything better.
 All you do is put the wire in the "mouth" of this tool and pull the trigger — the blades come down, the insulation is gone, and you’re one step closer to enjoying great car audio.
 It even has ruler markings in the mouth so you’ll know exactly how much insulation you're stripping.